 Wade Brown has been part of the AMI family since 2011.
 In that time, he has appeared on AMI-tv in interstitial segments, as a regular presenter and occasional host of AMI This Week, and even made a few appearances on AMI's Live From Studio 5.
 When Wade isn't lighting up the small screen, he's working hard to advance his career as a budding Edmonton area lawyer or singing with his favorite group of people, the Oran choir.
 Wade also enjoys reading a good book, solving the worlds problems over a cup of coffee or chai, and hitting the streets to see what's going on in Edmonton and around the world.

-Recent Reports: June 11
+Recent Reports: August 6

-Topic 2: Edmonton International Street Performers Festival
+Topic 2: The 38th Annual Edmonton International Fringe™ Theatre Festival

 Keywords: Community Report